|CHAPTER TWO: THEMATIC AREAS OF FOCUS

 Despite the above efforts, the NAP consultations identified several challenges that affect revenue transparency:

 3.1.
 Pillar 1: The State Duty to Protect

 The Government will:

-13) review current trade and investment promotion agreements and bring them into compliance with the Constitution and international human rights standards and to also ensure that they are not used to facilitate illicit financial flows and tax evasion by businesses.
+xii.
+Review current trade and investment promotion agreements and bring them into compliance with the Constitution and international human rights standards to ensure that they are not used to facilitate illicit financial flows and tax evasion by businesses.